ALPHA GRAY

 Ryker nodded, his expression grim.
 "We'll keep watch, Alpha.
 No one will breach our borders without a fight.”

 As we approached the pack house, my warriors parted to reveal the sprawling mansion.
-Beta Parker was taken to the dungeon, as previously instructed.
+Parker was taken to the dungeon by my warriors, as I had previously instructed.

 I would not give in to Alpha Devon's demands, not when it came to my Luna.
 She was mine to protect, mine to cherish.